KJasman/CSC360-Handbook/template.typ

       ]
     ]

-    // Overview section in the middle (if provided)
+    // Overview section in the middle
     #if overview != none [
       #align(left)[
         #v(2em)